Investing in STA start-ups

 Technology: Bio Sensors

 Siemens Corporate Technology has developed a patented piezo-electric bio-sensor based on a unique sputtering thin film technology.
 The sensor allows implementation of hand-held devices for parallel screening of biological samples for different target molecules.
-The sensor can be easily customized to support a variety of applications like drugs-of-abuse or food-safety testing.
+The sensor can be easily customized to support a variety of point-of need applications like drugs-of-abuse, point-of-care or food-safety testing.

 External commercialization drivers: Why external?

 Siemens AG had previously spun off its component businesses, divesting its semiconductor business to Infineon and its passive electrical components businesses to EPCOS, among others.
-As a result, there wasn’t a strategic fit for the technology within Siemens businesses.
+As a result, there wasn’t a strategic fit for the technology within Siemens businesses any longer.

 Start-ups founding and financing with venture capital: